NABI18/hello-world-docker-aws/docs/07-DockerCredentials.md

 [Back to Top](../README.md)

 # Jenkins Docker Credentials
+Here we add the username and password for your DockerHub account.
+This allows Jenkins to _PUSH_ an image to your account.

 1. In Jenkins, go to **Credentials** | **(global)** | **Add Credential**
     * **Kind:** "`Username with password`"